KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

 # What is coming in part 3?

 I covered a lot of advanced features that gives Gherkin an amazing amount of flexibility.
 In my next post on the topic, I plan on showing you how to make all of this work together.
 So far we have seen each test work in isolation but we can string these tests together.
 We can use values collected in one test to be used in later tests.
 This is where we will see everything come together.

+* Part 3: Working with Gherkin (Planned but not posted)